cschwem2er/stminsights/README.md

 # stmInsights
 A web application based on Shiny to analyze Structural Topic Models.
-An example can be found [here](http://pathways.polsys.uni-bamberg.de:443/stmInsights).
+An online demo is available [here](http://pathways.polsys.uni-bamberg.de:443/stmInsights).

 ### Setup